mmmbacon/smart_todo/planning/plan.md

 3:30 - 5:00: Why we chose this project, Roles, and challenges

   Well let me tell you.
 Brianna, Lily and I developed this single page application because we wanted an opportunity to work with multiple APIs and challenge our existing knowledge.
 We split the core work vertically.
-Brianna was responsible for REST API, Lily worked on Front-End, and I developed the database.
+Brianna was responsible for the back-end including REST API, Lily worked on Front-End, and I developed the database.
 Planning, stretch work and styling was accomplished together in group sessions.

   Some challenges we faced as a team were branching and merging with GIT, working with individual technology implementations and how to make the app "smart".
-We were able to solve these challenges by using effective planning, peer programming, communication and researching library documentation.
+We were able to solve these challenges by using effective planning, pair programming, communication and researching library documentation.

   If you're wondering why we called the app hippo.
 The hippocampus is one of the parts of the brain associated with memory, and also because hippos are super cool.

   Thank you for your attention.

+  4:24

   * GIT workflow